 The 2017 Trump tax plan also eliminated the deduction of legal expenses that were associated with generating income (e.g. seeking to receive property or alimony payments).
 Before the tax code changes, those legal fees qualified as a miscellaneous itemized deduction.

-It is worth noting that for taxpayers filing in 2020, the IRS said that “if you have no legal responsibility arising from the divorce settlement or decree to pay your spouse’s legal fees, your payments are gifts and may be subject to the gift tax.”
+It is worth noting that for taxpayers filing now, the IRS said that “if you have no legal responsibility arising from the divorce settlement or decree to pay your spouse’s legal fees, your payments are gifts and may be subject to the gift tax.”

-For any questions about divorce legal fees, it is best to talk to a tax expert to ensure that you handle everything properly.
+For any questions about divorce legal fees, it is best to talk to a tax expert.
+This will help to ensure that you handle everything properly.

 Tips for Getting Through Tax Season

 - Divorce can easily get in the way of your retirement plans.
-Not only could it get expensive, but you may also lose (or gain) assets during the process.
+Not only can it get expensive, but you may also lose or gain assets during the process.
 Consider working with a financial advisor to help you create a plan for your financial goals after divorce.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors who can help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- If you file a joint return with your ex-spouse and you expect a refund, make sure you understand who will get the refund.
+- Let’s say you file a joint return with your ex-spouse and you expect a refund.
+Make sure you understand who will get the refund.
 This tax refund calculator will give you an idea whether or not you can expect a refund.

 - There are a number of credits available to taxpayers with children.
 We mentioned some of them, but there are also other benefits such as state income tax credits.
 You can learn more about child tax credits and their requirements by reading our guide to child tax credits.